 Environmental Modifications That Make a Difference

 The classroom environment imposes a constant cognitive load.
-For most pupils, this load is manageable.
-For pupils with ADHD, environmental demands can consume the working memory resources that should be directed at learning.
+For most learners, this load is manageable.
+For learners with ADHD, environmental demands can consume the working memory resources that should be directed at learning.

 Visual and Auditory Noise